SUNDAYS @ 10AM | OUR NEW BUILDING | ANNUAL REPORT

 Psalms: Walking With God

-We continue in our series of sermons on the Psalms that will run in parallel to our series on Romans.
+We continue our series in the Psalms that runs parallel to our series in Romans.
 Its purpose is to help us learn from the psalmists what it means to faithfully walk with God through the ups-and-downs of life in a world marred by sin.
-Today, in Psalm 13, we see how to draw near to God when we are in pain and uncertain about the future.
+Today, in Psalm 20, we learn the centrality of walking with God in trust at all times—even in our “days of trouble”.

 2020